-- Spend 1/2 hour or more reading each student’s rewrite or draft ORALLY, getting students to understand and write in their own corrections or revisions.
+- Spend 25 minutes or more reading each student’s rough draft or revised draft ORALLY, getting students to understand and write in their own corrections or revisions.
 Make sure you understand their assignment exactly.
-Tell students not to leave until you have seen their corrections (initial what you have looked over).
+Tell students not to leave, if possible, until you have seen their corrections (even initial what you have looked over).
 If necessary get them to stay and write or return if the task isn’t completed.

-- If no essay or rewrite is brought in (your first priority for working with a student), follow instructions for doing exercises based on referral form (paraphrasing, fragments, etc.).
+- If no essay or rewrite is brought in (your first priority for working with a student), follow instructions for doing exercises based on referral form or what the student wants to learn (paraphrasing, fragments, etc.).

-- When no essay or referral sheet is immediately available, you might give students the grammar pretest or posttest (especially if in Comp I) and make plans to go over it with them to plan future help sessions.
+- When no essay or exact needs are known, you might give students the grammar pretest or posttest (especially if in Comp I) and make plans to go over it with them to plan future help sessions.

-- Congratulate students on their effort, remind them of their next session and tell them to bring in essays they are working on, and fill out briefly a conference report ( use carbon copy).
-(At the end of the week, one copy of the report goes to the student’s instructor and one copy goes in the filing cabinet in his instructor’s folder for future reference and for the sake of end-of-semester reports to be written.)
-Do reports for referred students and drop ins.
+- Congratulate students on their effort, remind them of returning again when they need more help, and tell them to bring in essays they are working on, and fill out briefly the checkboxes in the “Conference Report” and make other comments in the space provided at the bottom.
+Do client conference reports for both pre-scheduled students and drop ins.

 II.
 For subsequent sessions, your first priority is to go over students’ writing when possible; your second priority is to go over recommended exercises (when there is time) or the grammar pretest or posttest.
 However, do not put unnecessary pressure on students to do too much at once; chances are that their class assignments keep them busy enough.

 IV.
-When a problem arises, don’t hesitate to call Dr. Sadlon, the Director (at 8133 or 863-3214) or an English faculty member, especially if a student repeatedly doesn’t attend.
+When a problem arises, don’t hesitate to call Dr. Sadlon, the Director (by email or office phone–502-863-8133 or home phone–502- 863-3214) or another faculty member, especially if a student repeatedly doesn’t attend.
 Try to make students care about their progress.
 Finally, make full use of the assigned time.